vmwshop/tutorials/spacy.md

 <img src="https://user-images.githubusercontent.com/15221098/91214915-bf50e000-e6e1-11ea-8132-cac6fcf29b55.png" class="responsive" alt="spacy3" class="responsive" width="600" style="vertical-align:middle;margin:20px 0px">

 > You can customize the layout using the argument `options`!
 Check out [spaCy: Visualizers](https://spacy.io/usage/visualizers) for more info.
+4. Back in your terminal, press `Ctrl + C` to terminate the program and get back to the shell prompt.

 ## Resources